fnordahl/inception/README.md

 Deploy OpenStack in a OpenStack cloud using Juju 2.0

 - Bundle is based on https://jujucharms.com/openstack-base/
-- Altered to deploy services to instances instead of the default of creating LXD containers
+- Altered to deploy services to individual instances instead of the original behaviour of creating 4 machines with services in LXD containers
-  - TODO: It is probably possible to make the upstream bundle work AS-IS.
+  - TODO: It is probably possible to make the default behaviour work even when deploying on OpenStack.
 Have to figure out plumbing for the LXD networking within OpenStack instances
 - Scripts used to manage life cycle of Neutron ports for neutron-gateway units
   - TODO: Implement this in bundle using Juju Spaces